-Hi, I'm a physics student and I like to build devices involving dangerously high voltages, high currents, and often both.
+This website indexes the devices I used to build as a hobby when I was studying physics at university.
+They often involved dangerously high voltages, high currents, and sometimes both.
 You will find detailed descriptions of my projects on the Main projects page.
 You may also visit the Miscellaneous section for less formal stuff.
-A short bio on me (Chris Gerekos) is available on the About page.
+Some info on me (Chris) is available on the About page.

 ZM1042 Nixie Tube Clock.
 A short 3-page dossier on my large ZM1042 nixie tube, containing informations on its direct-drive HV nixie power supply, source code, and many pictures relating its construction.

 The Apollo Gauss Cannon.
 The 3rd page of the Apollo dossier, relating the construction and the precise function of each component of the Apollo Gauss cannon, is completed and online.

 In construction : Philae Nixie Superclock.
 A large nixie clock made of three groups of IN-18 tubes displaying time in HH:MM format, and shaped like ESA's Philae probe which made an historic landing on comet 67P in November 2014.
 For ESA's Advanced Concepts Team, which I worked with in 2015.